If you’re thinking of letting your home you’ll know that the process can be complex and time consuming.

 Once you’ve found a tenant and you have their reference in place a contract, known as a tenancy agreement, is key to making sure you’re legally protected.
 You can download a tenancy agreement template from gov.uk or for extra security you can get your letting agent to help draft one for you.
 Another important aspect of a tenancy agreement is the deposit.
 By law, you must hold your tenant’s deposit in a government approved deposit protection scheme – a good letting agent can assist with this and will also set up a standing order with the tenants to ensure the rent is paid on time every month.

 Ahead of your tenant moving in there are a few things you need to do.
 By law, you must have an Energy Performance Certificate (EPC).
 The EPC is designed to give your property an energy rating and give your tenants a projected cost of the energy bills associated with the property.
 It’s also a lesser known fact that you would be unable to evict a tenant if you had not previously given them your EPC.
+Note that since 1st April 2018, some landlords must ensure their buy-to-let meets the Minimum Energy Efficiency Standards, with an EPC showing a minimum rating of E.

 You’ll need to ensure that a gas safety check has been carried out within the last year.
 You must have a gas safe registered engineer carry out the check and get it done within 28 days of the annual renewal.
 It’s also important that you have working fire and carbon monoxide alarms within the property.